MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 ## Checkpoint Streams

-Data on checkpoint streams SHOULD be processed as soon as it arrives.
-While QUIC provides ordering between data on each such stream, QPACK imposes no ordering between instructions received on different streams.
-Implementations which opt to service only one checkpoint stream at a time SHOULD do so in order of increasing Stream ID.
+Each checkpoint stream indicates the creation and content of a NEW checkpoint.
+When the encoder has finished writing all data on the stream, it changes the checkpoint to PENDING.
+When the decoder has received and processed all data on the stream, it changes the checkpoint to LIVE and generates an ACK_FLUSH.

 Unidirectional streams in HTTP/QUIC begin with a stream header indicating the nature of the stream content; the identifier for QPACK checkpoints is 0x4B.

 > **Note to readers:** This header does not currently exist in the main draft,
 > but has manifested in several PRs, and would need to be resurrected.

 Following the stream header, a checkpoint stream contains its checkpoint ID as an 8-bit prefix integer.
 The remainder of the stream's data consists of the instructions defined in this section.

+Data on checkpoint streams SHOULD be processed as soon as it arrives.
+If multiple checkpoint streams are received at once, a decoder SHOULD process data on each as it arrives if it has sent `SETTINGS_QPACK_BLOCKING_PERMITTED`, but MAY process checkpoint streams one at a time.

 ### INSERT